From aspiring athletes to future environmentalists, the Street Olympics has something for everyone.

 Street Olympics Programs

 - The Summer Games organizes an Olympic-style competition based on traditional “street games” like basketball, Hula Hoop, and jacks.
 It has grown to include other activities that challenge the mind and body such as chess, track, aquatics, and cycling.
+Due to COVID-19, an alternative version of the Summer Games being offered this Summer 2021.

 - Bright Futures Fair brings together booth vendors from around the county including county agencies, local schools, colleges, area museums, and private companies during the Final Event to inform and stimulate learning in a fun-filled environment.